nextflow-io/nextflow/docs/config.rst

 launchDir           Defines the path where the workflow is launched and the user data is stored.
 This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/<user-name>``. workDir             Defines the path where the workflow temporary data is stored.
 This must be a path in a shared K8s persistent volume (default:``<user-dir>/work``). projectDir          Defines the path where Nextflow projects are downloaded.
-This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). pod                 Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the :ref:`process-pod` process directive. pullPolicy          Defines the strategy to be used to pull the container image e.g. ``pullPolicy: 'Always'``. runAsUser           Defines the user ID to be used to run the containers.
+This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). podOptions          Defines one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same options as the :ref:`process-podOptions` process directive. pullPolicy          Defines the strategy to be used to pull the container image e.g. ``pullPolicy: 'Always'``. runAsUser           Defines the user ID to be used to run the containers.
 Shortcut for the ``securityContext`` option. securityContext     Defines the `security context <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>`_ for all pods.